JumaStevens/example-firenuxt/README.md

 }
 ```

-First go to (Firebase Console)[Go to https://console.firebase.google.com/] and create a new project.
+First go to [Firebase Console](https://console.firebase.google.com/) and create a new project.
 Next initialize Firebase in the project root directory.

 ```
 mkdir firebase && cd firebase